reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 // 15
 ```

 Notice that this `addNumber` "reduce callback" function doesn't need to keep track of anything itself.
-It just takes the `previousResult` and `currentItem` arguments, does something with them, and returns a new result value.
+It takes the `previousResult` and `currentItem` arguments, does something with them, and returns a new result value.

 **A Redux reducer function is exactly the same idea as this "reduce callback" function!** It takes a "previous result" (the `state`), and the "current item" (the `action` object), decides a new state value based on those arguments, and returns that new state.